mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 #.
 Describe your issue.
 You can add screenshots and videos, but even if you do that, write a few words what the video shows and what the issue is.

 #.
-State all relevant details: most importantly your operating system (Windows, MacOS, Linux...), which version of Krita you use (go to :menuselection:`Help --> About Krita` to find out) and what kind of tablet you have (if your issue is related to a tablet driver).
+State all relevant details: most importantly your operating system (Windows, macOS, Linux...), which version of Krita you use (go to :menuselection:`Help --> About Krita` to find out) and what kind of tablet you have (if your issue is related to a tablet driver).

 #.
 Answer all questions your supporter asks, even if you don't think they're relevant.
 They probably have a reason to ask about that.

 #.
-If you don't know the answer or you don't know how to get the information your supporter asks for, don't hesitate to ask for clarification.
+If you don't know the answer, or you don't know how to get the information your supporter asks for, don't hesitate to ask for clarification.

 #.
 If you mentioned an issue, please help with testing if you're asked to do that -- that will speed up the process of finding the cause and preparing a fix.